aarontran/snr-filaments/agenda.md

   derivation of synchrotron stuff (MUST REVIEW ALL OF THIS...).
   Perhaps it corresponds to some median, mean energy, or power, or something.
 * How to get such strong B field values?!
 Is nonlinear MHD turbulence enough?
+* How far behind the shock does magnetic turbulence operate?
+The equations we use assume electrons are injected, with power law distrib. + cutoff, right at the shock (I suppose as they advect/diffuse the power law distrib. may be modified but still persists?).
+How long should the turbulence persist, time/lengthscale? (same, related by plasma advection speed)
 * How to get larger compression ratios?
 What does it imply?
 * Why is cutoff energy set by equating loss and acceleration times?
   The electrons radiate faster than they can be accelerated?
 But that seems